Updated May 2023.

 - Once you set the trigger app (like Google Sheets or Zoho CRM, possibilities are endless!), add Dux-Soup as your action app.
 You might even want to use Dux-Soup as a trigger and action app in one Zap (for example, to trigger a new connection event and visit this profile on LinkedIn in order to scrape all available data on the profile):

-- Afterwards, select the action you want to automate, such as: Visit, Enroll, Connect, Message, InMail, Save Profile as a Lead, Follow, Endorse, Tag, Disconnect, Save Profile to PDF.
+- Afterwards, select the action you want to automate, such as: Visit, Enroll, Connect, Message, InMail, Save Profile as a Lead, Follow, Endorse, Tag, Disconnect etc. Save the Profile to PDF.

 - In the next step, make sure you add the Profile URL.
 You can also delay the remote action:

 - That’s it - Dux-Soup is now added as an action app in Zapier.
-Don’t forget to turn your Zap on!
+So, don’t forget to turn your Zap on!

 Note: all actions go to Dux-Dash Queued Activity.